OneZoom/docker-base/README.md

 To build, run `make build`.
 To release a new version, change the Ubuntu version in the Makefile, and run `make release`, which will run a test suite (also available using `make test`) and, if tests pass, attempt to push a release to docker.io.
 You may need to run `make clean` beforehand.
+To specify building for a different platform or set of platforms (e.g. on Mac ARM), specify e.g. `make build PLATFORM=linux/amd64,linux/arm64`.

 ## Changes